Necronomicon (film): Whispers

-Sarah suddenly wakes up in a hospital.
+Sarah wakes up in a hospital.
 Her mother and a doctor (who resemble the Benedicts) rush into her room.
-Sarah was forced to have an abortion as a result of the car accident earlier, but her mother insists that she will be forgiven if she forgives herself.
-Sarah wants to see Paul, but Paul is brain dead and turns out to be in the very same state that he was found back in the caverns.
-Sarah screams in terror in spite of her mother's pleas to not scare the baby.
-Sarah does not understand what her mother is talking about, as she thought the baby had to be aborted.
-Her mother opens her blouse and reveals that the baby is inside the womb of the monster-bat creatures.
-Sarah is even more scared, especially after removing her bed sheets and finding out she has lost half of one of her arms.
-Suddenly, the hospital setting changes back into the cavern.
+Sarah was forced to have an abortion as a result of the car accident.
+Sarah wants to see Paul, but Paul is brain dead, in the same state that he was found back in the caverns.
+Sarah screams in terror.
+Her mother opens her blouse and reveals that the aborted baby is inside the womb of the monster-bat creatures.
+Sarah removes her bed sheets and finds out she has lost half of an arm.
+The hospital changes back into the cavern.
 Sarah is still on the table, about to become a meal for the monster bats.
 Harold wants to leave, but Sarah still has the keys.